2025.02.01

 Head of the SKOOTA KPOP Department

-〈Originally a rock music fan who once considered working for Rockin’ On, a music magazine.
-Became interested in KPOP through BTS and later fell for BLACKPINK, fully immersing in the KPOP world.
-Became a hardcore fan of Kep1er, who debuted from the survival audition show “Girls Planet 999,” leading to a complete immersion in KPOP.〉
+〈Originally a rock music fan who once considered working for Rockin’ On, became interested in KPOP through BTS, then fell for BLACKPINK, and eventually got fully immersed in the KPOP world after becoming a hardcore fan of Kep1er, who debuted from the survival audition show “Girls Planet 999.”〉